jasonbrunorohr/temporal_video_interpolation/README.md

 # Temporal Video Interpolation
 # data/

-Put local videos here.
-This folder is not for large files on GitHub.
+Smooth out shaky videos or overinterpolate for a cool filter.